 How long can BBQ sit out after cooking?
 Fully cooked foods should not be left out any longer than 2 hours before they are either refrigerated to 40°F or reheated to 140°F or above.

 Is smoking meat safe?
 The general consensus is yes in moderation.
-Recent studies have shown that consuming too many smoked foods can increase the risk of certain types of cancer.
+Recent studies have shown that consuming too many smoked foods can increase the risk of certain types of cancer (is smoked meat bad for you?) (is smoked meat bad for you?).
 This is due to smoke from burning wood can contain carcinogens.

 What are some recommended BBQ cooking times?
 I put together a complete guide to BBQ smoking times and temperatures that addresses this for a huge variety of meats.